usgs/earthquake-processing-formats/format-docs/LocationResult.md

 used in the location.
 * NumberOfUsedPhases - A number that indicates how many phases were used in the location.
-* Gap - A number containing the largest azmuthal gap in degrees.
+* Gap - A number containing the largest azimuthal gap in degrees.
-* SecondaryGap - A number containing the second largest azmuthal gap in degrees.
+* SecondaryGap - A number containing the second largest azimuthal gap in degrees.
 * MinimumDistance - The minimum distance to the closest station in degrees
 * RMS - A number that indicates the Standard Error of the residual in seconds.
 * Quality - A string containing the quality flag.